 Assembly Bill 1701 makes a general contractor jointly liable for the unpaid wages, fringe benefits, or other benefit payments or contributions of a subcontractor (at any tier).

-It provides greater down-the-chain protection while preventing the misclassification of employees as independent contractors.
+It provides greater down-the-chain protection on private projects while preventing the misclassification of employees as independent contractors.
 The bill applies even if the general contractor has paid the sub – if the GC pays a sub, but the sub does not pay wages, the GC will still be liable.
 AB 1701 does not apply to public projects, however.